 We are currently assessing the extent to which the labour market statistics, produced by the Office for National Statistics (ONS), meet the professional standards set out in the statutory Code of Practice for Statistics, with a view to re-affirming their National Statistics status.

 This assessment will cover the employment and jobs part of the labour market statistics.
-It will cover those statistics presented in the following statistical bulletins:
+It will cover ONS data and outputs from the following sources:

 - Labour market overview, UK